local-ch/lhc/README.md

 ## Exception handling

-Anything but a 200 response code throws an exception.
+Anything but a response code indicating success (2**) throws an exception.

 → [Read more about exceptions](docs/exceptions.md)